1. Choose a Program of Study at EMCC

 4. Submit Semester Request For Semester Certification form

-If you are pursuing credit courses through a degree/certificate program at EMCC, see what additional scholarships, grants, student employment of loans might be available by completing a FAFSA annually at www.fafsa.gov.
+If you are pursuing credit courses through a degree/certificate program at EMCC, request additional scholarships, grants, student employment or loans by completing the Free Application for Federal Student Aid (FAFSA) annually at www.fafsa.gov.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill